Deep Multimodal Learning with Missing Modality: A Survey: Introduction

-However, real-world multimodal systems often face the challenge of having to handle cases where certain data modalities may be missing or incomplete.
-This occurs due to various factors such as sensor malfunctions, hardware limitations, privacy concerns, environmental interference, and data transmission issues.
-In recent years, more and more researchers have shown great interest in this field, which can be demonstrated by the bar chart in~\figref{fig:trend}.
-As illustrated in ~\figref{fig:samples}, in a three-modality scenario, data samples can be categorized as either full-modality (containing information from all three modalities) or missing-modality (lacking data from one or more modalities).
-These problems can arise at any stage from data collection to deployment, significantly impacting model performance.
-For instance, early affective computing researchers~\cite{cohen2004semisupervised, sebe2005multimodal} found that when collecting facial and audio data, some image or audio samples were not useful due to excessive microphone noise or camera obstructions.
+Early works in affective computing~\citep{cohen2004semisupervised, sebe2005multimodal} reported that when collecting facial and audio data, some image or audio samples were not useful due to excessive microphone noise or camera obstructions.
 This has forced them to propose audio-visual models that can handle the missing modality to recognize human emotional states.
-In the field of medical AI, privacy concerns and the challenges of obtaining certain data modalities during surgeries or invasive treatments often lead to missing modalities in multimodal datasets~\cite{zhang2023distilling}.
-Similarly, in space exploration, NASA's Ingenuity Mars helicopter~\cite{nasa_complete_2024} faced a missing modality challenge when its inclinometer failed due to extreme temperature cycles on Mars.
-To address this issue, NASA applied a software patch that modified the initialization of navigation algorithms~\cite{nasa_sensor_2022}.
-Moreover, the inherent structural or quantitative heterogeneity of sensors across different versions or brands of equipment can lead to variations in available modalities.
-This requires models to be capable of handling inputs with differing types of modalities in real-world applications.
-The unpredictability of real-world scenarios and diversity of data sources further compound this challenge.
-Consequently, developing robust multimodal systems that can perform effectively with missing modalities has become a critical focus in the field.
+In the field of medical AI, privacy concerns and the challenges of obtaining certain data modalities during surgeries or invasive treatments often lead to missing modalities in multimodal datasets~\citep{zhang2023distilling, li2025simmlm}.
+Similarly, in space exploration, NASA's Ingenuity Mars helicopter~\citep{nasa_complete_2024} faced a missing modality challenge when its inclinometer failed due to extreme temperature cycles on Mars.
+To address this issue, NASA applied a software patch that modified the initialization of navigation algorithms~\citep{nasa_sensor_2022}.
+Beyond such domain-specific cases, structural or quantitative heterogeneity across sensor types, versions, or brands can also yield inconsistent modality availability.
+Combined with the unpredictability of real-world scenarios and the diversity of data sources, these factors make robustness to missing modalities an essential requirement for multimodal systems.
+Consequently, developing models that can effectively handle incomplete inputs has become a central research focus.